mikaa123/oodrive_frontend/README.md

 Linting is done using JSHint. `.jshintrc` lists all the options we use.
 We recommend putting this file (or symlink it) at the root of your home directory.

+## EditorConfig

+EditorConfig helps keeping consistency across projects.
+Put this file at the root of your projects and use a plugin that works well with your texteditor.

 ### Sublime Text

 Use SublimeLinter Plugin